 Everyone reacts differently to dental procedures.
 To ensure you’ll remain relaxed, no matter how you feel about a procedure, we offer a full range of sedation.
 Unlike most dental practices, this includes general anesthesia administered by our in-house oral surgeon, Dr. Do Yoon Kim.

 We’ll discuss your anxiety level, the procedure you’ll be undergoing, and your medical history to determine the appropriate level of sedation for you.
 Options include:

 - Light Sedation – Light sedation is for mild anxiety during simple visits like a dental cleaning or filling.
 Light sedation includes any combination of a sedative taken the night before, a sedative one hour prior to the appointment, and nitrous oxide (laughing gas) during the appointment.
 The advantage of this option is that there is minimal cost, usually no medical clearance necessary, patients can drive to and from their appointment, and there is no downtime.

 - Conscious Sedation – For a higher level of anxiety or longer appointments, we offer conscious or “twilight” sedation.
-Dr. Reilly and Dr. Dorfman are certified by the state of NJ to deliver conscious sedation.
+Dr. Reilly is certified by the state of NJ to deliver conscious sedation.
 This can be delivered via a pill or intravenously.
 It is extremely safe.
 The patient will be groggy but responsive.
 For example, if the doctor asks you to turn your head, you would be able to do so.
 Most patients don’t remember the visit and have no sense of the length of time.
 A medical clearance and pre-op vital sign check are required, and there is a charge for the service.
 We monitor the oxygen saturation, BP, pulse, and EKG when administering IV conscious sedation.